You are at - Jotaro's Blog / AhPek Biker / Indonesia / Bali-Sumba 2023 / Day 4 | Go to D1/D2/D3/D5/D6/D7/D8-9

 The above photo from from Authentic Indonesia website by Bisnis Wisata, shows what a beautiful place that we missed.

 More artwork greets us when we arrive at our hotel, the Hotel Sinar Tambolaka.
-These includes Sumba Ikat Weaving, a Sumbanese textile - a cotton fabric art form using natural dyes, such as indigo plants (tarum) and Noni roots.
-These are manually weaved and rich in colours.
-The Sumbanese believe individuals are able to acquire the special powers and qualities of certain creatures when textiles displaying such motifs are worn.
+These include Sumba Ikat Weaving, a Sumbanese textile - a cotton fabric art form using natural dyes, such as indigo plants (tarum) and Noni roots.
+These are manually woven and rich in colours.
+The Sumbanese believe individuals can acquire the special powers and qualities of certain creatures when textiles displaying such motifs are worn.

 We were booked into the hotel's Superior rooms but found it not so suitable and paid an extra IRS100,000 to upgrade to a Deluxe room.
 Alternatively, one can book a chalet in their sister hotel the Villa Sinar Tambolaka.